frawau/easyscan/README.md

 By embedding a dictionary with 2 keys, info and data, in the QR code, you could setup 2 step scanning.
 First the QR code is scanned and the value of the info key is displayed.
 The operator can select Cancel or Ok.
-If Ok, the fyll content of the QR code is sent.
+If Ok, the full content of the QR code is sent.

 ## My first phone application

 This project is my first phone application.
-To wtite it, I used Gemini and Cloude AI.
+To write it, I used Gemini and Cloude AI.

 I used VS code for handling code, compilation Android debugging etc.